Warda-Atalla/Sharp-Mobile-Front-End-Test/README.md

 # Sharp-Mobile-Front-End-Test
-create a responsive one page front-end for a local restaurant that sells the best burgers in town.
+create a responsive one page front-end for a local restaurant that sells the best burgers in town